LongOnly/Quantitative-Notebooks/README.md

-#### This is [my website](https://www.leonardofilipe.com) related repo where I publish some algorithms for S&P500 stocks and market indexes!

-#### The main objective is helping with idea generation!
+#### The main objective of this repo is idea generation!
 Some of these 'strategies' might not be appropriate for consumption ~~due to overfitting~~ (it's meant to be educational)

 Dependencies: Numpy; Pandas; Matplotlib and Requests (for fetching Yahoo Finance data)